jnr/jnr-ffi/docs/GettingStarted.md

 ## Step-by-Step

-This process is simple even for more complex and useful examples.
+The mapping process is simple even for larger, more complex use cases.

 For the example below we'll use some of the C functions regarding environment variables.